orfeotoolbox/pyotb/README.md

 ### Compute the mean of several rasters, taking into account NoData
 Let's consider we have at disposal 73 NDVI rasters and their 73 binary cloud masks (where cloud is 1 and clear pixel is 0), corresponding to 73 dates of a year.

-Goal: compute the temporal mean of the NDVIs, excluding cloudy pixels.
+Goal: compute the temporal mean (keeping the spatial dimension) of the NDVIs, excluding cloudy pixels.
 Piece of code to achieve that:

 ```python
 import pyotb